Call for ManuscriptsNBDPN Annual Report - to be published in Birth Defects Research (BDR)

 - Statistical techniques for cluster investigations, spatial analysis, novel applications of methods

 - Statistical assessment (simple or complex) of birth defects rates and trends with new insights or observations, novel approaches to monitoring and analysis of trends

-- Surveillance methodology for enhanced birth defects data ascertainment and utilization
+- Surveillance methodology for enhanced birth defects data ascertainment, data quality, and utilization

 - Nationwide estimates pointing to the public health significance of birth defects